dheerajkmar/GYGradientView/README.md

 # Installation

 The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the swift compiler.

-It is in early development, but Alamofire does support its use on supported platforms.
+Once you have your Swift package set up, adding GYGradientView as a dependency is as easy as adding it to the dependencies value of your Package.swift.

 **Swift 4:**